bortevik/dotfiles/README.md

 git clone git://github.com/Bortevik/dotfiles ~/.dotfiles cd ~/.dotfiles rake install

+# to install vim plugins run in terminal
+vundle
 ```

 After installing, open a new terminal window to see the effects.